 Schnatter Center Faculty

-We are pleased to introduce the following new faculty who have been hired in our Economics department and will be affiliated with the Schnatter Center, beginning with the 2016-2017 academic year:
+We are pleased to introduce the following Economics faculty who are affiliated with the Schnatter Center:

 Jacob Burgdorf received his PhD in Economics from Clemson University.
 His dissertation is in industrial organization and focuses on the effect of regulations in the U.S. brewing industry.
 Prior to Clemson, Jacob studied Economics at North Carolina State University and is a native of Raleigh, North Carolina.